-I have searched the code of all the Vectorbeam and Cinematronics games for use of JMI and JEH.
-Below are the results of this search:
+The list below was compiled after searching the code of all the Vectorbeam and Cinematronics games for use of JMI and JEH:

 These games can run on a board without JMI: (Confirmed on Tailgunner Hardware)